 • and latency & fidelity of the feedback loop.

-If these bullet points are familiar, it's because they’re fundamental concerns of human computer interaction.
-The point is that many of elemental components of spatial computing may be decomposed through well-known HCI research and design methodologies.
-But not everything.
+If these bullet points feel familiar, well, it's because they describe some of the fundamental concerns of human computer interaction.
+The point is that many of elemental challenges of spatial computing may be understrood through well-described HCI research.
+But there are new considerations as well.

 Many in the augmented reality community are in love with the notion of superpowers.
-The hypothesis is that pervasive environment understanding coupled with a tight and effortless feedback loop enables new modes of computation.
-Another form of superpower re-examines the impact of embodied cognition on learning.
+An emerging theory is that pervasive environment understanding coupled with a tight and effortless feedback loop will enable new modes of computation that we haven't yet observed at scale.
+Another superpower re-examines the impact of embodied cognition on human learning.
 Research in embodied cognition conjectures that VR might accelerate thinking and creativity by increasing the surface area of possible brain/body experiences.
-Alas, situated activities with head-mounted devices were explicitly out of scope for Weiser when he penned his original thoughts on Ubiquitous Computing decades ago at PARC.
-Otherwise, AR might resemble an extension of UbiComp theory.

 Hypothesis such as these, backed by classically studied interaction problems, cements spatial computing as the latest branch of HCI.
 Paradigm shifts and their impact may only be measured in retrospect – but the move from pictures under glass to body-centric computation situated in diverse environments – will hopefully be clear looking back ten years from now.
-Thus, spatial computing is not a revolutionary movement to re-think interaction; it is a steady march towards frictionless and pervasive computation backed by the rich history of HCI.
+The reader is challenged to reflect on how spatial computing is not a revolutionary movement to re-think computing with new devices; it is a steady march towards frictionless, context-aware computation backed by the rich history of HCI.

 Ingredients for Evolution

-Inspired by Schniderman's (et al.) Grand Challenges for HCI, the following list distills some of the remaining challenges in bringing AR/VR/MR products to scale over the next ten years.
-Fair warning: this list only scratches the surface of the remaining work to be considered, but offers a few sounding points to continue the exploration.
+Inspired by Schniderman's (et al.) Grand Challenges for HCI, the following list distills a few of the important challenges remaining in popularizing spatial computing products over the next decade.

 (1) Friction to engage